yuschick/horologist/README.md

 ## Documentation
 **Note:** Transform origin points of components should be set via CSS.
 There is currently no support for automatic detection or passing the values into ticktock.

+**Note:** If using the Single Hand feature, set the single hand element as theHourHand.

 **theSVGContainer** - $(jQuery Object)
 The ID or identifying class of the parent SVG element that is to be animated.
 ```javascript